fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Logging.md

    * log4j dependencies in its `pom.xml` file
    * a default `log4j.properties` config file in its `src/main/resources` folder
+   * an alternate `log4j.tofiles.properties` config file in its `src/main/resources` folder

 Maven should automatically include the log4j dependencies and the config file in your classpath, so logging will be enabled by default.